 #2 PUBG (2017)

-PUBG also known as Player Unknown’s Battlegrounds is the latest game to revitalise a stagnant genre.
+PUBG, also known as Player Unknown’s Battlegrounds is the latest game to revitalise a stagnant genre.

-PUBG screened all the players that would rather mess around than play competitively, everyone who parachutes in on PUBG is there to be #1, and our office loves playing the mobile version.
+Everyone who parachutes in on PUBG is there to be #1, and our office loves playing the mobile version.
 No joke, we play in a squad every lunch around the conference table.

 #1 The Last of Us (2013)